What Is Self-Service BI & What Are Its Benefits?

 When self-service BI is implemented in your digital workplace management software, everyone within your team can effortlessly create tasks from data and smoothly collaborate around it.

 The amount of data that today’s businesses collect is constantly growing and growing.

 As a result, the need for decision-makers to easily transform raw data into actionable insights is growing respectively.

 But as it continuously evolves over time, more and more people within your organization need access to data, so they can be productive and effective at what they do.

 And this is the focus of self-service BI.

-In this article, we will give an explanation to the question of what self-service BI is, provide a comparison between traditional and self-service BI, list its primary benefits and tools that the BI solution must consist of to be able to generate fantastic business results.
+In this article, we will give an explanation of the question of what self-service BI is, provide a comparison between traditional and self-service BI, and list its primary benefits and tools that the BI solution must consist of to be able to generate fantastic business results.

 In the end, it is a win-win situation for everyone within your organization.
 Users get the data they require when they need it, allowing them to be more productive and the IT team can focus on their development tasks that bring many benefits to the business and the organization as a whole.

 The traditional BI refers to the process of taking data points and converting them into resources that can be used to make intelligent business decisions.
 And while the self-service business intelligence allows end-users to turn data insights into resources, the traditional BI operations are owned by the IT team or dedicated business intelligence experts.